-Her research is focused on intelligent agents and multi-agent systems (including people).
+Her research is focused on intelligent agents and multi-agent systems (including people and robots).

-winner of the IFAAMAS influential paper award (joint winner).
-She is AAAI and ECCAI fellow and a recipient of the advanced ERC grant.
+and was twice the winner of the IFAAMAS influential paper award.
+She is AAAI, ECCAI and ACM fellow and a recipient of the advanced ERC grant.

 My main research interest in Artificial Intelligence and in particular Multi-agent systems is in understanding how we can best create intelligent agents that can interact proficiently with